-After the arrest, regulators in New York, Pennsylvania, and New Jersey suspended Martin Fried’s licenses to practice medicine.
+After the arrest, regulators in New York and Pennsylvania suspended Martin Fried’s licenses to practice medicine.
 Fried relinquished his New Jersey medical license.

 Even though Fried specialized in pediatric gastroenterology, his beliefs have contradicted mainstream science organizations like the American Academy of Pediatrics, which states: